-Key audit matter How our audit addressed the matter Going concern assumption The Group reported net loss of \$1,036,000 for the financial year ended 31 March 2020 and as at that date, total cash and cash equivalents decreased by \$1,076,000 from outflows of cash from operating activities.
-Management has prepared the financial statements on a going concern basis after taken into consideration that the Group and the Company will have sufficient cash flows to meet the operating requirements, based on a 12-month cash flows projection.
-The assumptions used in the cash flows projections extend to forecast effects from the global COVID-19 pandemic which have impacted the Group's operations.
-We focused on this area because of the inherent uncertainties in the assumptions used in the preparation of the cash flows projection in relation to the COVID-19 pandemic.
-In addition, any post balance sheet effects that the COVID-19 pandemic may have on the going concerns of the Group and the Company cannot be, and have not been incorporated into the Group's financial statements given how rapidly events will continue to evolve after the date of this report.
-Our audit approach included the following procedures: Reviewed management assessment on going concern through obtaining management's forecast of the cash flows projection of the Group over the next 12 months; Challenged the appropriateness of the key assumptions used by the management in the cash flows projection, including timing of cash inflows and cash required for operations; and Reviewed the adequacy and appropriateness of the disclosures made in Note 4 to the financial statements.
-Revenue recognition For the financial year ended 31 March 2020, the Group's recognised a total revenue of \$869,000.
-Revenue is derived from multiple sources being sale of goods-circulation of magazines and periodicals, rendering of advertising services and interest income.
-We focused on this area because revenue recognition has been identified as a significant risk in accordance with SSA 315 (revised) and because of judgments used in SFRS(I) 15 - Revenue from Contracts with Customers.
-With the involvement of the component auditor, our audit approach included the following procedures: Evaluated management's assessment of the application of SFRS(I) 15.
-Considered the appropriateness of the revenue recognition accounting policies, including those related to accounting for variable considerations and contract modifications, vis-à-vis the requirements under SFRS(I) 15; Reviewed contracts identified during the financial year and identified performance obligations in the contracts;
+Key audit matter How our audit addressed the matter Going concern assumption The Group reported net loss of \$699,000 for the financial year ended 31 March 2021 and as at that date, total cash and cash equivalents decreased by \$689,000 from outflows of cash from operating activities.
+Management has prepared the financial statements on a going concern basis after taken into consideration the following: the Group and the Company will have sufficient cash flows to meet the operating requirements, based on a 12-month cash flows projection.
+The assumptions used in the cash flows projections extended to forecast effects from the global COVID-19 pandemic which have impacted the Group's operations; on 16 February 2021, the Company has obtained shareholders' approval for the proposed diversification and expansion of the Group's business ("Intended Businesses"); and on 14 May 2021, the Company acquired 100% of the issued and paid up share capital of a shelf company, Fame Harvest Limited, from a non-related service provider, for a cash consideration of approximately S\$440 (equivalent to HK\$2,600) for the purpose of being the holding corporation for the Group's Intended Businesses in Hong Kong.
+We focused on this area because of the inherent uncertainties in the outcome of the Intended Businesses and the assumptions used in the preparation of the cash flows projection.
+How our audit addressed the matter Our audit approach included the following procedures: Reviewed management assessment on going concern through obtaining management's forecast of the cash flows projection of the Group over the next 12 months; Challenged the appropriateness of the key assumptions used by the management in the cash flows projection, including timing of cash inflows and cash required for operations; and Reviewed the Company's statutory records on the shareholders' approval obtained for the proposed diversification and acquisition of the shelf company; and Reviewed the adequacy and appropriateness of the disclosures made in Note 4 to the financial statements.